trepmal/scrub-old-posts/readme.md

       Proccess in batches of <num>.
 Default: 100

     [--dry-run]
       Dry run.
-Only tell which images aren't found.
+Only tell which posts aren't found.

     [--yes]
       Answer "yes" to confirmation